Why is this important?

 If you want to appeal, you must file a notice of appeal within 21 days from the date of the decision, unless the court has given a different time limit

-A fee is payable unless you are on a low income or can show financial hardship.
+A fee is payable unless you are entitled to a fee remission.

 If you want to appeal against a decision in the small claims track, you should consult a solicitor or an experienced adviser for example, at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.